Fiona-1981/js-swim-selector/README.md

 distance, course and gender could be text, but could be boolean?
 Time is the most\
 challenging, and indeed the most important data type.
 Trawling of the PostgreSQL\
 documentation hasn't yielded anything yet.
 Time seems to mean "time of day" rather\
-than "time it took to swim".
+than "time it took".
 I'll figure it out.
 Interval is equally unhelpful.
 I\
 need a quantity of time.
 Minutes, seconds and milliseconds.
 Three separate columns?\
 This is important because the right bits of user input need to speak to the right\
 bits of the database table.